 - Report any potential fire hazards or broken equipment to the MCF Safety & Security.

 If a member of the MCCN community knows of a MCCN student who has missed three consecutive days of classes without any known reason or response, they should immediately contact the following administrators:

 - College President, 614-234-4340

 - Interim Director, Student Services/Director of Compliance and Safety, 614-234-2341

 - Director, Records and Registration, 614-234-5685

 - Safety and Security, 614-896-1489

-The College President and Academic Dean will immediately notify other appropriate law enforcement agencies upon receipt of a missing student report.
+The Director of Compliance and Safety will immediately notify other appropriate law enforcement agencies, in cooperation with Safety & Security, upon receipt of a missing student report.
 If the Law Enforcement agency makes an official determination that a student is missing, emergency contact procedures will be initiated within 24-hours in accordance with the student’s designation.
 In addition, College administrators or their designees will be notified to include the Director of Records and Registration, Director of Compliance and Safety, and the Marketing and Communications Specialist.

 Student Emergency Contact Information